Homepage > Education and Learning > Schools > Find a School > School Search

 Additional information

-This report was completed in July 2022.
+This report was updated in January 2024.

-To be reviewed – July 2023
+To be reviewed – January 2025.

 We are always seeking to improve on the quality of education we provide for children with SEND and are keen to hear from parents about their child’s experience.